 Find out about breast cancer in men including signs and symptoms.

 Breast cancer in men is rare.
-Around 350 men are diagnosed with the disease each year in the UK compared with over 50,000 women.
-However, the earlier breast cancer is found, the better the chance of beating it, so it’s important to look out for any unusual changes and get them checked by your doctor right away.
+Around 350 men are diagnosed with the disease each year in the UK compared with over 55,000 women.
+However, the earlier breast cancer is found, the better the chance of successful treatment, so it’s important to look out for any unusual changes and get them checked by your doctor right away.
 Around 80 men die from breast cancer in the UK every year.

 Signs and symptoms of breast cancer in men